LGBT+ young people are three times more likely to have an eating disorder, research finds

-LGBT+ (lesbian, gay, bisexual and trans) young people are three times more likely to have an eating disorder, according to new independent research by Just Like Us.
+LGBT+ (lesbian, gay, bisexual and trans) young people are three times more likely to have an eating disorder, new independent research by Just Like Us has found.

 One in five LGBT+ young people (20%) has experienced or is currently experiencing an eating disorder, compared to just 7% of non-LGBT+ young people.

 A quarter of bisexual girls (24%) and young lesbians (23%) have had eating disorders.
 This is compared to 9% of heterosexual girls.

 This is closely followed by 22% of transgender young people.

 The research found that 18% of gay boys and 13% of bisexual boys have had eating disorders.
 This is compared to 3% of heterosexual boys.